Gambling Harm Minimisation Advisory Committee

 About the committee

-The Committee currently has three members who are appointed by the Chief Commissioner.
+The Committee currently has four members who are appointed by the Chief Commissioner.
 Members bring a mix of personal and professional experience of gambling harm and a passion to improve harm minimisation in the community.
 Members have committed to help the NICC achieve its obligations under the legislation.

 Purpose

-The Committee is established under section 137A of the Casino Control Act 1992 (NSW) (Act).
+The Committee is established under section 137A of the Casino Control Act 1992 (Act).
 The Committee’s aim is to provide advice to the NSW Independent Casino Commission (NICC) about gambling harm minimisation measures in relation to casinos.
 The Committee is not a formal decision-making body and provides advice only. |

 |